We walk through how to successfully connect Microsoft Flow (and PowerApps) to an Azure Machine Learning Web Service.

 Our data and analytics experts share six challenges that derail the productivity of your machine learning initiatives and why applying MLOps can help solve them.

 Time to Connect the ML Service to Flow

 Head back over to Flow, click on “Create Custom Connector” and click “Import from Postman File.”
 Provide a name for your Custom Connector and click Import.
 Find the Postman File we created and click “Continue”

 Once Postman file is imported, we can now further define the Connector.
-On the General Page you can add a custom Icon or Description:
+You can add a custom Icon or Description on the General Page: